Access your clusters at any time by clicking Clusters on the left hand

 - A suspended cluster consists of a small configuration set, and a mechanism to listen to incoming user request.
 It does not include any actively running server nodes, and no costs are incurred.

-A newly created cluster begins in the stopped state, and can be started in the list of cluster.
+A newly created cluster begins in the stopped state, and can be started in the list of clusters.

-A running cluster can be manually stopped in the list of cluster.
+A running cluster can be manually stopped in the list of clusters.

 A running cluster transitions to the suspended status when no user queries are processed, and the configured time for Auto suspend elapsed.
 When a user submits a query to a suspended cluster, the cluster is started, and the query is processed.
 The user has to wait for the cluster to start, which typically takes between one and five minutes.